 Benchmarking for Normalized Targets

-ENERGY STAR® Portfolio Manager is designed to benchmark similar property types against each other on a national level.
+ENERGY STAR® Portfolio Manager is designed to benchmark similar property types against each other on a national level by using one property type per building.
 This is not always appropriate for buildings that mix high-intensity property types with lower-intensity types in an individual building (like strip malls or hotels).
-When you complete your benchmarking report, you should break out the square footage of each sub-type.
+You can choose to benchmark your building as one property type following EPA guidance or you may break down high-intensity property types per square footage.
+When you complete your benchmarking report, if you have high-intensity spaces in your building, you should break out the square footage of each sub-type.
 This will allow us to apply a more appropriate mixed-use target.
 Campuses, particularly colleges and universities, should always break out their sub-types.
 The table below lists examples of building types that may have high-intensity sub-types that you should break out.

 Possible High-Intensity Sub-types